hassanezakaria161631099728-svg/cpp_project_open_source-/README.md

-notice: temp2  .depend  .cbp  .layout only exist in code blocks IDE for vscode they don't exist they are not necessary in vscode IDE IDE integrated developpement environment
+notice: temp2  .depend  .cbp  .layout only exist in code blocks IDE for vscode they don't exist they are not necessary in vscode IDE IDE integrated developpement environment and I have organized files in separate three folders headers folder for .h files source folder for .cpp files including the main.cpp file txt folder for .txt files which are inputs and outputs

 if you need anymore details I forgot to mention here contact me by the available options:
 email: hassanezakaria161631099728@gmail.com